Ghost6Fire/typing-study-notes/README.md

 A headless CMS is a content management system that is front-end agnostic, that means you can “bring your own” Single Page Application to render the content from the CMS via APIs.

 Hybrid Rendering
 The process of sending a selected amount of content, that you want to be indexed by search engine bots, as static HTML to the user and the search engine bot.
-From here, you can then run JavaScript to enhance the user experience and to reduce the resource needed from Googlebot to fully interpret your website.
+From here, you can then run JS to enhance the user experience and to reduce the resource needed from Googlebot to fully interpret your website.

 Hydration/Rehydration
 Hydration involves the process where a framework, such as Vue.js, obtains data from the server which is then populated in the browser’s interactive DOM.
 Hydration can be performed server-side under server side rendered setups.
 Rehydration happens where previously hydrated content served as static HTML from the server is then picked up and enhanced by a SPA to become interactive once more.

-Isomorphic JavaScript
+Isomorphic JS
-or "Universal JavaScript", JS web apps which run both on the client and the server.
+or "Universal JS", JS web apps which run both on the client and the server.

 JAMStack
-A new web development architecture based on client-side JavaScript, APIs, and prebuilt Markup (J A M).
+A new web development architecture based on client-side JS, APIs, and prebuilt Markup (J A M).

-JavaScript (JS)
+JS
-JavaScript is a versatile programming language that can power server side and client side web applications.
+JS is a versatile programming language that can power server side and client side web applications.

-JavaScript Framework
+JS Framework
-A JavaScript framework is an application framework written in JavaScript.
-It defines the entire application design, unlike a JavaScript library which offers functions to be called in code.
+JS framework is an application framework written in JS.
+It defines the entire application design, unlike a JS library which offers functions to be called in code.

-JavaScript Library
+JS Library
 A collection of useful code which provides functions to be called by the application code.

-JavaScript Object Notation (JSON)
+JS Object Notation (JSON)
 A file standard consisting of key-value data pairs.
 Can be used to transmit arrays, strings, and serializable objects between systems.
 Due to popularity and portability, it also often replaces the XML file format in JSON communications.

 Loading Performance